A phylogeny based on all current Pokemon. A few notes:

 - Unfezant is a galliform with highly precocial, pigeon-like young capable of strong flight, similar to real-life megapodes.
 (In fact, young megapodes are better fliers than adults and can make sea crossings!)

 - Venusaur is not a dinosaur.
-It doesn't remotely look like a dinosaur, and the "-saur" reference is something only present in the English names; the original Japanese only references the flower on its back and how freaking weird it looks.
+It doesn't remotely look like a dinosaur, and the "-saur" reference is something only present in the English names.
 I've always thought the Bulbasaur line looked more like aberrant frogs myself.
-Some have suggested that they're dicynodonts, but I'm... still not convinced to say the least.
+Some have suggested that they're dicynodonts, which is a creative idea but doesn't entirely convince me.
+Personally, I think trying to shoehorn them as any real life animal is missing the point: their Japanese names are references to how freaking weird they are.
 So why the position as a basal synapsid?
-The external ears gave it away.
-(I also decided to make Nidoking/Nidoqueen basal synapsids for the same reason.)
+The ear flaps gave it away.
+(I also decided to make Nidoqueen/Nidoking basal synapsids for the same reason.)

 - I went with Golduck being a platypus, and being most closely related to Ludicolo.